Is Continuous Accounting the Future of Accounting?

 - Institute some real-time spending insights.
 Particularly important for businesses that purchase a large number of supplies for their business, such as manufacturers or distributors, automating your spending, from the initial purchase order to the vendor payment can go a long way towards providing an additional level of transparency while also keeping your books up to date in real-time.

 - Use integrated technology.
-It’s pointless to purchase a spending software application if it doesn’t integrate with your accounting or ERP system.
+It’s pointless to purchase a spend management software application if it doesn’t integrate with your accounting or ERP system.
 Creating a truly integrated system reduces the number of manual transactions you need to process regularly, increases accuracy, and eliminates the need to enter data into two or more separate applications.

 Robotic process automation and artificial intelligence are the future of accounting.
 Happily, this new approach to accounting tasks is available regardless of what accounting calendar your business operates on.
 And once you get started with continuous accounting and process automation, you’ll never look back.